 I’m currently in the final year of my PhD.
 My research focuses on the relationship between international investment law and international human rights law (particularly the right to food and food security) in the Sino-African context.
 My research interests include: public international law, international economic law and the incorporation of human rights in commercial settings, such as corporate social responsibility.

-I am also an Associate Lecturer and teach on the module: ‘International Law and Institutions’.
+I am also a Lecturer and teach on the modules: ‘International Law and Institutions’, ‘Globalisation and the Law’ and ‘Corporate Governance and Corporate Social Responsibility’.
 Before starting my PhD, I studied for my undergraduate degree at UWE before moving to the University of Birmingham for my LLM.
 After that, I took a break from studying and worked as a human rights analyst for a risk assessment company and a human rights researcher for the Business and Human Rights Resource Centre (a London-based non-governmental organisation).
-I returned to academia as a trade and human rights researcher briefly, before embarking on my PhD here at UWE!
+I returned to academia as a trade and human rights researcher before embarking on my PhD here at UWE!

 The key skills I hope I can help you include: